playgameservices/play-games-plugin-for-unity/README.md

 ## Showing the Achievements UI

-To show the built-in UI for all leaderboards, call **Social.ShowAchievementsUI**.
+To show the built-in UI for all achievements, call **Social.ShowAchievementsUI**.

 ```csharp